Getting from Phuket or Krabi to Koh Phi Phi, Thailand in 2026

 Where to Eat on Koh Phi Phi

-Papaya Restaurant serves a delicious combination of Thai food and Indian!
+- Papaya Restaurant: This cozy restaurant serves a delicious combination of Thai food and Indian!
 I decided on the Tom Yam Soup with prawns and some delicious panang curry.
 Everything was tasty and super affordable.

-Like the name suggests, you’ll only find noodles on the menu here!
+- Only Noodles: Like the name suggests, you’ll only find noodles on the menu at Only Noodles!
 This tiny noodle shop, tucked away on a side street, serves only Pad Thai.
 You have a choice of beef, chicken or seafood and you can choose between four different types of noodles!
 The Pad Thai is seriously delicious and our meal was an absolute steal.

-Efe Mediterranean restaurant was one of the cutest in town with tons of colorful rugs and Turkish-inspired decor.
+- Efe Mediterranean Restaurant: One of the cutest restaurants in town with tons of colorful rugs and Turkish-inspired decor.
 Although prices were a bit higher than others in the area, it was well worth it.
-We ordered baba ganoush, kofte kebab, adana pizza and adana kebab and everything was unbelievably tasty (and filling).
+We ordered baba ganoush, kofte kebab, adana pizza, and adana kebab and everything was unbelievably tasty (and filling).

 Pin this Post